Ye-eun-Shin/midi-to-token/README.md

 - **num_heads**: Number of concurrent note events (default: 4)

 Each token represents a MIDI note event encoded using the YourMT3 codec:
-- Pitch events: Non-drum notes
+- Pitch events: Non-drum notes (sustained throughout note duration)
-- Drum events: Drum/percussion notes
+- Drum events: Drum/percussion notes (sustained throughout note duration)
 - PAD tokens: No event at this position

+**Note Duration Handling:**
+When a MIDI note plays from onset to offset (e.g., a piano note held for 1 second), the corresponding pitch token is repeated across all frames during that duration.
+For example, a 1-second note at 50 FPS will have the same pitch token for 50 consecutive frames.

 ## Comparison with Audio Pipeline